spiffe/spire-examples/README.md

 # spire-workload-integrations
-Documentation and tests for Spire workload integrationsd
+Documentation and tests for Spire workload integrations